Layer-wise Adaptive Model Aggregation for Scalable Federated Learning: Appendix

-\textbf{CIFAR-100} -- Table \ref{tab:app-cifar100-iid} and \ref{tab:app-cifar100-niid} show the CIFAR-100 classification performance of FedLAMA across different $\phi$ settings.
+\textbf{CIFAR-100} -- Figure \ref{fig:cifar100_curves} shows the learning curves for IID and non-IID CIFAR-100 datasets.
+Likely to CIFAR-10 results, FedAvg learning curves are strongly affected as the aggregation interval increases from $6$ to $24$ while FedLAMA learning curves are not strongly affected.
+Table \ref{tab:app-cifar100-iid} and \ref{tab:app-cifar100-niid} show the CIFAR-100 classification performance of FedLAMA across different $\phi$ settings.
 FedLAMA achieves a comparable accuracy to FedAvg with a short aggregation interval, even when the degree of data heterogeneity is extreamly high ($25\%$ device sampling and Direchlet's coefficient of $0.1$).
 Table \ref{tab:app-cifar100-niid-fedavg} shows the FedAvg accuracy with different $\tau'$ settings.
 Under the strongly heterogeneous data distributions, FedAvg with a large aggregation interval ($\tau \geq 12$) do not achieve a reasonable accuracy.

-\textbf{FEMNIST} -- Table \ref{tab:app-femnist} shows the FEMNIST classification performance of FedLAMA across different $\phi$ settings.
+\textbf{FEMNIST} -- Figure \ref{fig:femnist_curves} shows the learning curves of CNN training.
+Likely to the previous two datasets, the periodic full aggregation suffers from the slower convergence as the aggregation interval increases.
+FedLAMA learning curves are not much affected by the increased aggregation interval, and it results in achieving a higher validation accuracy after the same number of iterations.
+Table \ref{tab:app-femnist} shows the FEMNIST classification performance of FedLAMA across different $\phi$ settings.
 FedLAMA achieves a similar accuracy to the baseline (FedAvg with $\tau'=10$) even when using a large interval increase factor $\phi \geq 4$.
 These results demonstrate the effectiveness of the proposed layer-wise adaptive model aggregation method on the problems with heterogeneous data distributions.